 How many potential zero-crossing signals does the model have?

 The Statistics Viewer analysis tool is available for models containing Simscape blocks and blocks from add-on products.
-Depending on the types of blocks in the model, the analysis can produce one or both statistics categories:
+Depending on the types of blocks in the model, the analysis can produce any or all of the following statistics categories:

-1-D Physical System — This node represents aggregate statistics generated from all physical networks that are associated with blocks from Simscape, SimDriveline™, SimHydraulics®, SimElectronics®, and SimPowerSystems™ Third Generation libraries.
+1-D Physical System — This node represents aggregate statistics generated from all physical networks that are associated with blocks from Simscape, SimDriveline™, SimHydraulics®, SimElectronics®, and SimPowerSystems™ Simscape Components libraries.

 3-D Multibody System — This node represents aggregate statistics generated from all physical networks that are associated with blocks from SimMechanics™ Second Generation library.